AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-6-certified-training.md

 Computing this maximum exactly for every training example and every parameter update would require solving a verification problem inside each training step.
-Training methods therefore replace it with a tractable signal.
+Training methods therefore replace it with a tractable signal that approximates the same target.

 ## Attacks and certificates bracket the target